44x44/WeatherApp/README.md

-# REST CRUD API with Spring Boot, Postgresql, JPA and Liquibase.
+# REST API with Spring Boot, Postgresql, JPA and Liquibase.
 Covered with integration and unit tests with JUnit and Mockito
 ---
 ## How to Run Application:
 ---